 External research reports that are based on fundamental inputs are often way more subjective.
 You have to draw a conclusion of the long-term prospects of a company, commodity or cryptocurrency based on a range of different factors (Economic growth, sector growth, CEO vision).

-These are much more subjective than a collection of price levels which are completely verifiable.
+which are completely verifiable.
 When you are trying to interpret a chart, it is only your analysis that counts.
 You are unlikely to be swayed by the view of the person who is drawing up the research report.

 Better for Risk Management: